 The state also offers a fast-track divorce documentation process for qualified spouses.
 In addition, a summary dissolution permits the husband and wife to submit a divorce petition together.

-The procedure will still take six months, but it will be considerably more manageable.
+The procedure will still take six months but will be considerably more manageable.